Detecting Malicious Concepts without Image Generation in AI-Generated Content (AIGC): Concept QuickLook

-where $\delta$ represents the threshold. $C_{f_u}$ in the formula denotes the unknown concept, and $C_T=\{ {C_{{T_1}}},{C_{T_2}},...,{C_{T_n}}\}$ is the set of confirmed concepts, which is the set of similar concepts, and the number of concepts in the set is more than or equal to one.
+where $F_d=1$ means that the unknown concept is attributed to the confirmed concept set $C_T$, and $\delta$ is the decision threshold for fuzzy detection.
+In practice, $\delta$ is derived from the empirical distribution of intra-class distances on the validation set; we use the 95th percentile of benign intra-class distances as the default operating point.
 Algorithm \ref{algo-cmfd} shows the implementation of concept matching and fuzzy detection.